dajat/domain-control/README.md

 <img src="https://imgur.com/1bzjijP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After logging in remotely, search for "WireShark" in a web browser and select Windows Installer 64-bit to download.
 Next, open the file and continue steps for installation.
+To open Command Line, click on the Start Window button and type in the search bar "Command Prompt".
 </p>
 <br />
 <h2>Observe ICMP Traffic</h2>